pachyderm/pachyderm/doc/docs/master/getting_started/local_installation.md

      pachctl deploy local --dry-run > pachyderm.json
      ```

-  1. Copy the `pachyderm.json` file into your Pachyderm directory.
+  1. Copy the `pachyderm.json` file into your working directory.
   1. From the same directory, run:

      ```bash